-Most effect parameters are fader controls which are explained in the chapter "Changing Parameter Values".
+Most effect parameters are fader controls which are explained in the chapter about the Device Control tab.
 Some effects also allow to assign a media or mesh.
 If a color can be adjusted, you will see a standard color picker field.

 The Color Picker is based on the RGB (Red, Green, Blue) color model and includes faders for HSB (Hue, Saturation, Brightness).

 You can pick a color directly from the color field.
 First click into the white area to increase the brightness, and then click into the color field.
 The horizontal color fader and the color field depend on the parameter at the bottom of the color picker (R,G,B,H,S or B) which is "B" (Brightness) per default.

 You can also enter values for red, green and blue manually above the color field.
 Note that the bar between the field and the values show the corresponding values for HSB and is colored in the chosen color instantly.
 If you want to see the color in the color field (marked with a black outlined circle), click the white arrow.

 Of course, you can also control effect parameters using the SDK or Widget Designer, e.g. through interactive devices like the AirScan or sensors like Phidgets and more.
 To do this, you need to know the exact parameter name which is case-sensitive and all spaces count.
 Further, the effect name is followed by the pipe "|" character and then the effect parameter name, e.g. Line 2D Mask|Mix or Line 2D Mask|Red.
 The effect names and parameter are shown in the Device Control tab but also in the Device Tree when unfolding entries, which helps, if a name is quiet long.